zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-projections.md

 {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Data/Projection/ViewModels/MapAndMapIntoViewModels.ts", "section": "data#robotDetailsModel"}

-An initial implementation of this might resemble the section named "data#buggyMapProjection".
-The logging portion of the code that includes  `projectionId` and `_logMapFunctionRunning()` are discussed in []().
+An initial implementation of this might be somewhat buggy, but would resemble the following code.

 {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Data/Projection/ViewModels/MapAndMapIntoViewModels.ts", "section": "data#buggyMapProjection"}

+The `projectionId` and `_logMapFunctionRunning` methods are discussed in []().

 Without knowing too much about map() this looks like a fairly reasonable implementation.

-We know `robot.name()` has the name of the robot and `robot.model()` and `robot.manufacturer()` will give us the model and manufacturer values.
+The `robot.name()` contains the name of the robot and `robot.model()` and `robot.manufacturer()` will give us the model and manufacturer values.

 The `RobotDetails` interface that is used to model the data in the grid requires observables for the  `name` and `modelAndMfg` properties, therefore the strings that are received from the `QueryCache` model are put into a pair of observables.

 The reason that this implementation is somewhat buggy is the following.
  In the sample located at `<dir>\Client/V1/Data/Projection/Templates/UnderstandingMapAndMapInto.html`
 <!-- TODO: Locate working sample; this html -->
  When the blade opens up click on the __Buggy Map__ button to load the grid with a data projection code shown above.
 You should see something like the following show up in the __log stream__ control at the bottom of the blade:
 ```

 Creating buggy map() projection
 Creating a projection (projection id=4, robot=Bolt)
 Creating a projection (projection id=5, robot=Botly)